microsoft/Mastering-the-Marketplace/docs/saas-accelerator/index.md

 # Hero section
 title: Mastering the SaaS Accelerator
-description: This series of video modules and hands-on labs is designed to help you understand, install, use, and customize the SaaS Accelerator project.
-The SaaS Accelerator provides a fully functional community-led SaaS reference implementation for those interested in publishing transactable SaaS offers in Microsoft's marketplace in hours instead of days.

 hide:
   - navigation

+---

+This series of video modules and hands-on labs is designed to help you understand, install, use, and customize the SaaS Accelerator project.
+The SaaS Accelerator provides a fully functional community-led SaaS reference implementation for those interested in publishing transactable SaaS offers in Microsoft's marketplace in hours instead of days.

 ---